Archive for the ‘Uncategorized’ is_category>

 1. Clarifying the Need

 We start by understanding why the role exists.
 What’s going on in your organisation?
 What’s changing?
 Who will this leader be working alongside and how do they need to show up?
+Many hiring mistakes happen before the role even gets to market – taking the time to really understand the need is essential.

-We’ll also help with:
+Good exec recruiters also help with:

 • Position descriptions and candidate briefing documents